 - Soft Tissue Surgery

-The SVS team is available around the clock and offers emergency care to all of Southwest Florida.
-In the event your pet has an emergency, you can count on us to be here.
+At Specialized Veterinary Services, our emergency services team is available around the clock and offers emergency care to all Southwest Florida.
+In the event your pet has an emergency, you can count on us to be here for you and for your pet.
 We have emergency veterinarians and nurses staffed 24 hours a day, 7 days a week.
-With our dedicated emergency team, state of the art diagnostics, and advanced treatment options, you are always in the best hands when you are at SVS.
+With our dedicated emergency team, state of the art diagnostics, and advanced treatment options, we know you are always in the best hands when you are at SVS.

 When your pet is not looking or acting “normal” something may be wrong.
 Some common emergencies treated are: